Ramish93/AWS-Cloud-Practioner-Prep/README.md

 4. **Spot instances.**

-- this is only for workloads that can start and stop without effecting what you are trying to do. but great savings.
+- this is only for workloads that can start and stop without effecting your bussiness or application. but great savings.
 - it really lets you leverage excess EC2 compute capacity that might exists in availibility zone.
 - provides upto **90% discount** over on-demand pricing.
 - there is a market price for instance type per availability zone.